wp-plugins/polylang-theme-strings/readme.txt

 1. Screen of «Polylang» strings translate page settings and when «Polylang Theme Strings» in action.

 == Changelog ==

+= 2.0 (2015-06-21) =

+* Completely remade the search strings-translations logic in the themes.
+* In the languages (Polylang) settings page: the search is performed on all themes in your project.
+* Optimized initialization strings-translations for the active theme.
+* Improved code.

 = 1.1 (2015-06-12) =